omise/bluepine/README.md

 *Value: `Regexp`* - Regular Expression to be tested.

-This option will test if string matches against given regular expression or not.
+This option will test if string matches against the given regular expression or not.

 ```ruby
 schema :hero do